A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

-Unlike most board games which are perfect information games, Stratego, a two-player imperfect information board game, distinguishes itself by incorporating elements of memory, deduction, and bluffing.
-This complexity is further amplified by the game's long episode length and a large number of potential game states, estimated $10^{535}$~\cite{perolat2022mastering}.
-The game is divided into two phases: the deployment phase, where players secretly arrange their units, setting the stage for strategic depth, and the game-play phase, where the objective is to deduce the opponent's setup and capture their flag.
-The depth and computational complexity of the game remained a challenge until breakthroughs such as DeepNash~\cite{perolat2022mastering} showed promising advances in AI's ability to tackle it.

-DeepNash scales up R-NaD~\cite{perolat2021poincare} to neural R-NaD.
+Unlike most board games, which are perfect information games, Stratego, a two-player imperfect information board game, distinguishes itself by incorporating elements of memory, deduction, and bluffing.
+This complexity is further amplified by the game's long episode length and many potential game states, estimated $10^{535}$~\citep{perolat2022mastering}.
+The game is divided into two phases: the deployment phase, where players secretly arrange their units, and the game-play phase, where the objective is to deduce the opponent's setup and capture their flag.
+The depth and computational complexity of the game remained a challenge until breakthroughs such as DeepNash~\citep{perolat2022mastering} showed promising advances in AI's ability to tackle it.
+DeepNash scales up evolution-theory-based self-play method R-NaD~\citep{perolat2021poincare} (discussed in Sec.~\ref{sec:rnad}) to neural R-NaD.
 It employs a neural network with four heads: one for value prediction, one for the deployment phase, one for piece selection, and one for piece displacement.
-In the dynamics stage, Neural Replicator Dynamics~\cite{hennes2020neural} is utilized to obtain the approximate fixed-point policy effectively.
-Additionally, DeepNash incorporates train-time fine-tuning and test-time post-processing methods to eliminate unreliable actions, thereby enhancing the robustness and accuracy of its output.
-DeepNash holds the third-place ranking among all Gravon Stratego players and secures victories in almost every match against existing Stratego bots.
+Neural Replicator Dynamics~\citep{hennes2020neural} is utilized to obtain the approximate fixed-point policy.
+DeepNash holds the third-place ranking among all professional Gravon Stratego players and wins nearly every match against existing Stratego bots.